E-2 Visa Fees | Application Cost, Investment Amount, Lawyer Fees

 Here are the basic fees that you can expect to encounter when pursuing an E-2 visa:

-• If your spouse or dependents are going to accompany you, an I-129 petition will need to be filed for each visa issued along with the required filing fee.
+• If your spouse, dependents, or eligible workers are going to accompany you, an I-129 petition must be filed for each visa issued, along with the required filing fee.

 What About Premium Processing?

-However, this feature does not alter your chances of getting approved.
+This feature does not alter your chances of getting approved.
 It only speeds up the processing time for your petition.
-It is also important to note that even though premium processing has been suspended for H-1B visas, it is still available for anyone petitioning for an E-2 visa.

-Officially, there is no minimum or maximum amount of funds that must be invested in order to qualify.
-The USCIS does not quantify this requirement because the investment amount depends heavily on the size of the proposed enterprise.
+Officially, there is no minimum or maximum amount of funds that must be invested to qualify.
+USCIS does not quantify this requirement because the investment amount depends heavily on the size of the proposed enterprise.

 The stipulation placed on the investment is that the enterprise cannot be considered “marginal”.
 The USCIS defines a marginal enterprise as “one that does not have the present or future capacity to generate more than enough income to provide a minimal living for the treaty investor and his or her family.”

-In contrast, your investment must be considered “substantial” in order to qualify.
+In contrast, your investment must be considered “substantial” to qualify.
 This means that:

 • The amount of money invested is a large portion of the total purchase cost of a pre-existing enterprise or the cost of developing a new one.